 You have to pay a lot of money to volunteer

-If we could shout this from the rooftops we would; we do not believe in making people pay to help or seek help.
-We believing volunteering should be mutually beneficial to the host and the volunteer – with no money exchanged.
-To register as a Workawayer you are required to pay a small administrative fee of US$42 a year for a single account and US$54 for a couple account, which a part of it gets donated to the Workaway Foundation and that is the only amount that should ever leave your bank to be involved in volunteering.
+If we could shout this from the rooftops, we would.
+We do not believe in making people pay to help or seek help.
+We believe volunteering should be mutually beneficial to the host and to the volunteer – with no money exchanged.
+To register as a Workawayer, you are required to pay a small administrative fee of US$49 a year for a single account and US$59 for a couple account, and a part of it gets donated to the Workaway Foundation as well as towards planting a tree in your name... and that is the only amount that should ever leave your bank to be involved in volunteering.

 You can only stay for a short period of time

 We must not have gotten the memo then when we stayed for a few months at one of our projects then?
 The host will let you know how long they are looking for help for before you arrive so you know exactly the minimum time you will be there.
 However we’ve found many times once that period is coming close they will (providing both parties are happy) ask you to stay on longer.
 In fact, there are a lot of hosts out there looking for long-term workawayers up to a year.
 Saying that if you only have a short amount of time you can also volunteer for as little as 2 weeks.

 Here at Workaway we LOVE solo travel, but that didn’t always come naturally, and at points, we were terrified of hitting the road alone.
 From these experiences, we learnt ways of making friends and we even created a way for you to meet other Workawayers that are currently around you.
 Also, a lot of hosts require more than one person for their projects, so you may find yourself living and volunteering with quite a few other Workawayers.
 Just have a good read of the host profile description and don’t be afraid to ask if you will be with other volunteers if you really want to be around more people throughout your trip.
 So the answer to that is no, you won’t be alone if you don’t want to be.